smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ```

 After run of this script with bit probability Logs of Put file request wind be written to SDL.
-To avoid such behaviour script should be modified :
+To avoid such behavior script should be modified :
 ```
 StartSDL()
 RegisterApplication()